 Fra Angelico’s ethereal frescoes in Florence’s Dominican Convent of San Marco were created not as decoration, but as aids to contemplation and devotion.
-His Noli Me Tangere is one of several frescoes adorning the walls of the private dormitory cells where the monks of the convent slept and prayed in solitude.
+His Noli Me Tangere is one of several frescoes adorning the walls of the private dormitory cells where the friars of the convent slept and prayed in solitude.
 Depicting scenes from the life of Christ, these images would have provided each cell’s inhabitant with both a source of contemplation, and with a reminder of his vocational duties.

 Christ’s charge to Mary Magdalene in John 20:17 is to deliver the news of the resurrection to the disciples.
 This would have been a particularly worthy subject of contemplation to the followers of Dominic, who founded his Order to spread the message of salvation through preaching.
 As the Apostle to the Apostles, Mary is the first to bring this message to the world.